Train your Brain - Part 1: Brainwaves

 Beta brainwaves are further divided into three bands; Lo-Beta (Beta1, 12-15Hz) can be thought of as a 'fast idle', or musing.
-Beta (Beta2, 15-22Hz) is a high engagement or actively figuring something out.
-Hi-Beta (Beta3, 22-38Hz) is highly complex thought, integrating new experiences, high anxiety, or excitement.
+Beta (Beta2, 15-22Hz) is high engagement or actively figuring something out.
+Hi-Beta (Beta3, 22-38Hz) is a highly complex thought, integrating new experiences, high anxiety, or excitement.

-Continual high frequency processing is not an efficient way to run our brains, and can result in tension and difficulties relaxing, and if present at night, can result in difficulties settling the mind and falling asleep.
+Continual high-frequency processing is not an efficient way to run our brains, and can result in tension and difficulties relaxing, and if present at night, can result in difficulties settling the mind and falling asleep.
 Beta waves tend to dominate in the left hemisphere, and too much beta on the right can be correlated with mania.

 There are discrepancies regarding how the three levels of beta and gamma divide their territory in the brain.
 While it is widely agreed that higher beta frequencies are more correlated with arousal, some convincingly suggest that they are mostly a result of muscle artifact.
 For example, Heller et al. found that anxiety was highly correlated with elevated right hemisphere beta, and more recent work has found that insomnia is correlated with higher temporal lobe frequencies of beta, and migraines are associated with central high beta.

 Gamma brainwaves are the fastest of brain waves (high frequency, like a flute), and relate to simultaneous processing of information from different brain areas.
 Gamma brainwaves pass information rapidly and quietly.
 The most subtle of the brainwave frequencies, the mind has to be quiet to access gamma.